 No more than twelve individuals will be selected annually.
 There is no limit to the number of times a person may be nominated.
-No member, while serving on the Selection Committee, shall be eligible for nomination.
+No member, while serving as an appointed member on the Selection Committee, shall be eligible for nomination.
 If the Selection Committee chooses to give the Lifetime Achievement Award, it may be above and beyond the limit of awards as stated above in this section.